Network resilience

-The budding yeast eats sucrose, but needs to break it down into glucose and fructose before it can get the food through its cell wall.
-To break the sucrose down, yeast secretes an enzyme known as invertase \cite{koschwanez2011sucrose}.
-The sucrose is hydrolyzed into glucose and fructose in an extracellular process, which can be shared between yeast cells, so that they can work cooperatively.
-Such cooperation improve the cell survival in yeast populations by efficiently processing sucrose concentration \cite{celiker2013cellular}.
-In the experiment where yeast populations grew in sucrose and daily dilutions with certain dilution factors were performed, bistability appears in the population densities of yeast cultures with a wide range of initial cell densities \cite{dai2012generic}.
-As shown in Fig. \ref{Bistability_Yeast}, cultures starting below a critical density went extinct, whereas cultures starting at higher initial densities survived and reached a finite stable fixed point.
-A fixed point is recognized when the ratio of population densities between subsequent days $n_{t+1}/n_t=1$, where $n_t$ is the population density at day $t$ ($t=1, 2, ..., 6$).
-For the cultures starting near the critical density (unstable fixed point), some populations survives and others go extinct due to cooperative growth.
-The cooperations between yeast cells break down sucrose more efficiently, and more cells grow, leading to a positive feedback so that the population could survive at a nonzero stable fixed point.
-In contrast, if not enough cooperations form at the beginning, a weak positive feedback could drive the population to collapse.
+Budding yeast consume sucrose but must break it down into glucose and fructose before they can transport it across their cell walls.
+Yeasts break down sucrose by secreting an enzyme known as invertase \cite{koschwanez2011sucrose}.
+Sucrose is hydrolyzed into glucose and fructose in an extracellular process that can be shared between yeast cells, enabling them to work cooperatively.
+Such cooperation improves cell survival in yeast populations by allowing the cells to efficiently process sucrose \cite{celiker2013cellular}.
+In the experiment in which yeast populations were grown in sucrose and daily dilutions at certain dilution factors were performed, bistability appeared in cultures that had been started at a wide range of initial cell densities \cite{dai2012generic}.
+As shown in Fig. \ref{Bistability_Yeast}, cultures that began below a critical cell density went extinct, whereas those started at higher initial densities survived and reached a finite stable fixed point.
+A fixed point is recognized at which the ratio of population densities on subsequent days $n_{t+1}/n_t=1$, where $n_t$ is the population density on day $t$ ($t=1, 2, ..., 6$).
+Of the cultures that were started at densities near the critical density (an unstable fixed point), some populations survived due to cooperative growth, and others became extinct.
+The cooperation between yeast cells enables the cells to break down sucrose more efficiently, and more cells grow, leading to positive feedback so that the population can survive at a nonzero stable fixed point.
+In contrast, if there is insufficient cooperation initially, then weak positive feedback can drive the population to collapse.